htvekov/openHASP-Sonos-media-player/README.md

 	- Setup with both S1 & S2 devices will work as well.
 But S1 devices can't join S2 groups and vice versa (Sonos restriction)
 -   GS-T3E / WT32-SC01 (plus) / Sunton ESP32-48S035 / Sunton ESP32-8048S050 / Sunton ESP32-8048S070 or similar devices **with** PSram
 	- Configuration can dynamically handle **both** multiple 320x480, 480x480 or 480x800 resolution displays
-	- Even devices with different resolutions can be mixed and matched, as configuration is almost fully dynamic now
+	- Even devices with different resolutions can be mixed and matched, as configuration now is fully dynamic

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).